-The AT24C08D features a low-power Standby mode which is enabled when any one of the following occurs:
+The AT24C04C/AT24C08C features a low-power Standby mode that is enabled when any one of the following occurs:

-- A valid power-up sequence is performed (see 4.5.1 Power-Up Requirements and Reset Behavior). - A Stop condition is received by the device unless it initiates an internal write cycle (see 7.
-Write Operations). - At the completion of an internal write cycle (see 7.
-Write Operations). - An unsuccessful match of the device type identifier or hardware address in the device address byte occurs (see 6.1 Device Addressing).
+- A valid power-up sequence is performed (see Power-Up Requirements and Reset Behavior). - A Stop condition is received by the device unless it initiates an internal write cycle (see Write Operations). - At the completion of an internal write cycle (see Write Operations).